-The Mayo School of Health Sciences (MSHS) at Mayo Clinic in Rochester offers diverse and challenging clinical experiences to nursing students enrolled in Mayo Clinic-affiliated nursing programs.
+Mayo School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers diverse and challenging clinical experiences to nursing students enrolled in Mayo Clinic-affiliated nursing programs.

 Over the years, nursing education at Mayo Clinic has evolved from a practical need for the best nursing care for Mayo patients.
-Consequently, the organization has played an integral role in providing opportunities for nursing education since its earliest days.
-Mayo's first allied health professional — Edith Graham Mayo, wife of Mayo founder Dr. Charles Mayo — was trained as a nurse anesthetist in 1889.
+Consequently, Mayo has played an integral role in providing opportunities for nursing education since its earliest days.
+Mayo's first allied health professional — Edith Graham Mayo, wife of Mayo co-founder Dr. Charles H. Mayo — was trained as a nurse anesthetist in 1889.

 Today, nursing education is offered at local and regional affiliated colleges and universities, with Mayo Clinic providing vital clinical experiences as students advance in their education.
 Mayo Clinic does not offer undergraduate nursing degree programs, but rather collaborates with academic partners to provide comprehensive educational opportunities.

-Clinical experiences are arranged between the student's school and the program director for the MSHS Nursing Clinical Education.
+Clinical experiences are arranged between the student's school and the program director for Mayo Clinic's Nursing Academic Affairs.
 They are co-facilitated by Mayo Clinic professional nursing staff and affiliated nursing faculty.
-These educational experiences provide nursing students opportunities to work alongside other professionals in a multidisciplinary health-care environment.
+These educational experiences provide nursing students opportunities to work alongside other professionals in a multidisciplinary health care environment.

 Mayo Clinic's Department of Nursing supports a diversity of choices in nursing education to promote professional growth and allow flexibility to pursue educational goals.
-The department has received Magnet Hospital Recognition status for Excellence in Nursing Service.
+The department has received Magnet Recognition status from the American Nurses Credentialing Center.
 This award recognizes excellence in nursing services, development of a professional milieu, and growth and development of the nursing staff.
 Magnet institutions act as "magnets" by attracting and retaining outstanding nurses and creating a work environment that recognizes and rewards professional nursing.

-At Mayo Clinic, you will observe and experience patient care delivery in a comprehensive health-care center that offers:
+At Mayo Clinic, you observe and experience patient care delivery in a comprehensive health care center that offers: